sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 * **Ahead Full:** The vehicle moves one and a half times its movement speed directly forward.
 The vehicle gains momentum.
 If the vehicle would roll for a malfunction before it is used to take another action, it rolls twice on that table instead (reroll any duplicate results).
 * **Brake:** The vehicle moves half of its movement speed directly forward, then it loses momentum.
-* **Stop:** The vehicle comes to a complete stop.
-This action cannot be taken while the vehicle has momentum.

 **Momentum.** At initiative count 20, all vehicles with momentum move half their movement speed directly forward.
 A vehicle�s momentum ends automatically after 1 minute if no actions are taken with it.